chuhei1987/cryptocalc_GO/README.md

-# CRYPTOCALCIEC2018
+# CRYPTOCALCIEC2018 ( General version )
 ==========

+CHUHEI's here.

-A program to calculate 17 types of hash(s) , ISO/IEC 10118-3:2018,  based on golang
+A program to calculate NINE secure types of hash(s) , Based on ISO/IEC 10118-3:2018 and security officer's recommendation,  Powered by golang

+The remaining eight are taken out from this branch due to the length of hash and details of cryptanalysis.

 Install: